M42 - The Great Orion Nebula - Astrophotography

 As we said above, the Orion Nebula can easily be captured without a telescope.
 It is a great idea to capture the entire Orion complex with a small lens, but it is also a good target for telephoto lenses, both tracked, and untracked.
 See our images of M42 using a 300mm lens with and without a tracker below!
 Both photos have a total exposure time of 3.5 hours.

-We got this image using our t3i with a 300mm lens f/5.6 on a simple tripod!
-Because of the focal length of the lens, we could only do 6 second exposures before getting star trails.
+Because of the focal length of the lens, we could only do 6-second exposures before getting star trails.

-This image is, obviously, the same nebula, but this time using an iOptron SkyTracker !
+This image is, obviously, the same nebula, but this time using an iOptron SkyTracker!

-Because of the tracking, we were able to do 3 minute exposures instead of 6 seconds!
+Because of the tracking, we were able to do 3-minute exposures instead of 6 seconds!

 Notice how the Running Man nebula is much more visible, and how M42's shape is more like a heart than in the untracked photo.

-The Orion Nebula with Stellina
+The Orion Nebula with a Smart Telescope

 We imaged the Orion Nebula with the Stellina observation station from Death Valley, California.
 We only spent a total of 10 minutes on it but the result is impressive!

-February 2020
+February 2022

 GEAR USED: